Welcome to the Office of the Secretary of Veterans and Defense Affairs

-The Secretary of Veterans and Defense Affairs serves the Commonwealth in four critical ways.
+Your Secretary of Veterans and Defense Affairs

 The second largest active duty population (Approx 130,000 active duty personnel).